Jagnole/CFB-27-Team-Builder-Helper-Schema-Editor/README.md

 ## Credits

-Built by Tyler (Jagnole) with development assistance from Claude (Anthropic).
-Font and material catalog data compiled by hand from in-game asset references.
+Built by Tyler ([Jagnole](https://github.com/Jagnole)) with development assistance from Claude (Anthropic).
+Font, material, and decal catalog data compiled by hand from in-game asset references and real exported XML/DDS data — not guessed from averages.

+## License

+*(Choose one — MIT is a common default for small tools like this if you want others to be able to freely use and modify it.)*